mooring/thec/Readme.md

 just a test

-turbo c and gcc versioin
+Turbo c and gcc versioin